videlais/Unofficial-Ink-Cookbook/_chapters/01-interactive-fiction-and-narrative-games.md

   - [Enter Ink](#enter-ink)
   - [References](#references)

-**Summary**: In this chapter, you will learn about the connection between interactive fiction and choose-you-own-adventure books, how nonlinear stories work, and the rise of the term of "narrative games" to describe projects that are similar to text-only games but have more graphical elements.
+**Summary**: In this chapter, you will learn about the connection between interactive fiction and choose-your-own-adventure books, how nonlinear stories work, and the rise of the term "narrative games" to describe projects that are similar to text-only games but have more graphical elements.

 ---